-Fourth year cadets in the honours program, working singly or in syndicates, work on an experimental or theoretical project in the general area of oceanography with members of the staff of the Departments of Chemistry, Engineering, Mathematics or Physics.
-A written report will be required.
+Fourth year cadets in the honours program, working singly or in syndicates, work on an experimental or theoretical project in the general area of oceanography with members of the staff of the Department of Chemistry, Engineering, Mathematics or Physics.
+A written report is required.